-That allows you to custom-tailor your flooring to how you use your garage.
+That allows you to custom-tailor your garage flooring to look more expensive while still working well with how you use your garage.

 That’s around double the rolling weight limit as the more inexpensive tiles!

-To put it into perspective, that means you can roll a fully-loaded tractor trailer over your Swisstrax or RaceDeck flooring and not damage the tiles!
+To put it into perspective: you can roll a fully-loaded tractor-trailer over your Swisstrax or RaceDeck flooring and not damage the tiles!

-Even if you’re only parking your sports car on your garage tiles, it’s worth investing in durable, PVC tiles that you know will stand up to the pressure.
+Even if you’re only parking your sports car on your garage tiles, it’s worth investing in durable PVC tiles that will withstand the pressure.

 Epoxy Coatings: Overview